New Smartphone Google Pixel, Home Assistant, Hardware Revealed

 - Very silver

 “Phew,” as is stated at the end of the video, is right.

-Pixel will also join Google’s other new products together.
-It comes with Google Assistant built in, and if you preorder Pixel you’ll receive the Daydream View, Google’s VR headset, for free.
+The pixel will also join Google’s other new products together.
+It comes with Google Assistant built in, and if you preorder Pixel, you’ll receive the Daydream View, Google’s VR headset, for free.
 Not a bad deal when you consider many other VR headsets go for one or a couple hundred dollars.